Overv/VulkanTutorial/02_Development_environment.md

 In this chapter we'll set up your environment for developing Vulkan applications and install some useful libraries.
-All of the tools we'll use, with the exception of the compiler, are compatible with both Windows and Linux, but the steps for installing them differ a bit, which is why they're described separately here.
+All of the tools we'll use, with the exception of the compiler, are compatible with Windows, Linux and MacOS, but the steps for installing them differ a bit, which is why they're described separately here.